tdwils/infectious_diseases/includes/about.md

 ## Code

 This application was created with R/Shiny using the packages plotly, ggplot, and rworldmap.
-The code is available at <github link>.
+The code is available at  https://github.com/tdwils/infectious_diseases.